Program overview

 Graduates of the Insurance Management – Property and Casualty program can pursue a variety of career paths in the insurance industry.
 Here are some potential job roles:

-• Underwriting Assistant: Support underwriters in assessing risks and determining appropriate coverage for insurance applications.
+• Underwriting Assistant: Supports underwriters in assessing risks and determining policy terms and premiums.

-• Insurance Broker: Act as an intermediary between clients and insurance companies, helping clients find the best coverage options for their needs.
+• Insurance Broker: Acts as an intermediary between clients and insurance companies, helping clients find suitable coverage.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.